FREE SHIPPING On Most Orders

 7,785 Cubic Feet Per Minute27 Watts (excludes lights)285 Cubic Feet per Minute per Watt

-At a glance, this information helps you to gauge a ceiling fan’s airflow and efficiency.
-This makes it easy to compare two or more fans of similar size.
+This information offers a gauge of the ceiling fan’s airflow and efficiency at a glance, making it easy to compare two or more fans of similar sizes.
 But what CFM is best?

 On high speed: